-Beginning in Fall, 2014, the Texas Higher Education Coordinating Board (THECB) required all Texas universities to adopt and assess the six Texas Core Curriculum Objectives distributed across nine Foundational Component Areas of the core.
-UHD faculty designed and approved courses in each of the component areas which incorporated the core outcomes.
+Beginning in Fall, 2014, the Texas Higher Education Coordinating Board (THECB) required all Texas universities to adopt and assess the six Texas Core Curriculum Objectives which are:

 All courses in the core, including seminar courses, are responsible for critical thinking.